i3-Market-V2-Public-Repository/SP3-SCGBSSW-CR-Documentation/README.md

 mv svgtopdf /usr/local/bin
 ```

-No you can easily convert the SVG image to PDF with
+Now, you can easily convert the SVG image to PDF with

 ```console
 svgtopdf image.svg